steevejoseph/contact-manager/misc/blasts/standup_8-28.md

-Quick recap of 8/28 after class standup:
+Quick recap of 8/28 after-class standup:

 # Deployment
  * We are now deployed on heroku and mlab [here](https://team7-contact-manager.herokuapp.com/)